sourcegraph/about/blogposts/2021/dev-tool-time-paul-jolly.md

 ---
-title: '‘It’s small things that, when combined, make your development experience that much more pleasant’: Dev Tool Time with Paul Jolly'
+title: '“It’s small things that, when combined, make your development experience that much more pleasant”: Dev Tool Time with Paul Jolly'
 description: 'Paul Jolly, CTO and founder at myitcv.io, shares how a minimalist desk setup, combined with the sophisticated programming language CUE, creates a streamlined development environment.'
 author: Nick Moore
 authorUrl: https://twitter.com/nickwritesit